 Penal Code 347 PC is the California statute that makes it a crime to poison a food, drink, medicine or water supply that the perpetrator knows is to be consumed by human beings.
-This offense is a felony that is punished by up to 5 years in prison, or longer if a person suffers a serious injury.
+This offense is a felony punishable by up to 5 years in prison, or longer if a victim suffers a serious injury or death.

 347 PC states that “every person who willfully mingles any poison or harmful substance with any food, drink, medicine, or pharmaceutical product or who willfully places any poison or harmful substance in any spring, well, reservoir, or public water supply, where the person knows or should have known that the same would be taken by any human being to his or her injury, is guilty of a felony punishable by imprisonment in the state prison for two, four, or five years.”